The current story arc started with this strip: Hit-Boy.

 Big versions of the following two drawings can be found on our page for donators:

 - Nigel O’Sullivan: Good work, Mrs. Williams.
-Without your fast intervention this boy may have died!
+Without your fast intervention this boy might have died!

-- Ye Thuza: Oh well, the medic said that it was just a light heart attack.
+- Ye Thuza: Oh well, the medic said that it was just a mild heart attack.

 - Brandon: Can I go now?